matthewwardrop/formulaic/README.md

 ## Related projects and prior art

 - [Patsy](https://github.com/pydata/patsy): a prior implementation of Wilkinson formulas for Python, which is widely used (e.g. in statsmodels).
 It has fantastic documentation (which helped bootstrap this project), and a rich array of features.
-- [Julia Formulas](https://juliadata.github.io/DataFrames.jl/v0.9/man/formulas/): The implementation of Wilkinson formulas for Julia.
+- [StatsModels.jl `@formula`](https://juliastats.org/StatsModels.jl/stable/formula/): The implementation of Wilkinson formulas for Julia.
 - [R Formulas](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/formula): The implementation of Wilkinson formulas for R, which is thoroughly introduced [here](https://cran.r-project.org/web/packages/Formula/vignettes/Formula.pdf).
 [R itself is an implementation of [S](https://en.wikipedia.org/wiki/S_%28programming_language%29), in which formulas were first made popular].
 - The work that started it all: Wilkinson, G. N., and C. E. Rogers.
 Symbolic description of factorial models for analysis of variance.
 J. Royal Statistics Society 22, pp. 392–399, 1973.